 Japanese futons can promote a healthier lifestyle by prolonging your sleep cycle and boose quality of sleep.
 The shikibuton mattress has been used in Japan for thousands of years and their good health conditions and often illustrated by experts.
 Associated with their good health is the quality of sleep that they get each night.

 Another great advantage that separates Japanese futons from Western mattresses is that they are made from 100% cotton and not synthetic fiber.
-This allows the cotton to have better breathability and an natural cooling effect on the mattress.
+This allows the cotton to have better breathability and a natural cooling effect on the mattress.
 If you get night sweats often, an organic shikibuton will leave you feeling fresh and dry in the morning.

 Japanese futons are made with 100% cotton and free of any toxic materials.
 The futons contain a natural cotton filling that is sourced using sustainable production methods and free synthetic fibers and fabrics.
-The shikibuton is the perfect choice if you're looking for an eco-friendly bedding.
+The shikibuton is the perfect choice if you're looking for eco-friendly bedding.

 Several studies have suggested the best mattress for your back is correlated with the way your mattress contours to your back’s natural upward curve when lying flat.
 A Japanese futon mattress is designed with a firm pad that provides a sufficient amount of soft cushioning on top to provide support for your back.
 Noticeable differences such as an improvement from your back pain and overall posture.